-Further, the Doctoral Colloquium, which was added to IRCMF in 2015 was continued for 2018 as well, with the aim of providing MPhil/PhD students an opportunity to present their work-inprogress and obtain comments from a scholarly panel.
+Further, the Doctoral Colloquium, which was added to IRCMF in 2015, was continued in 2019 as well, with the aim of providing MPhil/PhD students an opportunity to present their work-in-progress and obtain comments from a scholarly panel.
+In addition, the University of Colombo annually organises a Research Symposium, and academic staff members of each Faculty have the opportunity to present their research work at this forum.
+Each year academic staff members of the Faculty of Management and Finance contribute to this forum.

-In addition, the University of Colombo annually organizes a Research Symposium, and academic staff members of each faculty have the opportunity to present their research work at this forum.
-Each year academic staff members of the Faculty of Management & Finance contribute to this forum.
+16.3 Memorandum of Understandings (MOUs) with National and International Academic and Professional Institutions

-13.1 Memorandum of Understandings (MOUs) with National and International Academic and Professional Institutions
+The University of Colombo has entered into several agreements of cooperation with national and international academic and professional institutions with the involvement of the Faculty of Management and Finance under which academic exchange programmes and research collaborations take place.
+The University has entered into such agreements with international universities such as La Trobe, Justus Liebig, London, Monash, British Columbia, Pennsylvania, Oslo, Ottawa, Ritsumeikan, Mahatma Gandhi, City University Hong Kong and the National University Singapore.

-The University of Colombo has entered into several agreements of cooperation with national and international academic and professional institutions with the involvement of the Faculty of Management & Finance under which academic exchange programmes and research collaborations take place.
-The University has signed such agreements with international universities such as La Trobe, Justus Liebig, London, Monash, British Columbia, Pennsylvania, Oslo, Ottawa, Ritsumeikan, Mahatma Gandhi, City University Hong Kong and the National University Singapore.
-The Faculty of Management & Finance works closely with the International Unit of the University of Colombo and strives to build on these relationships in a mutually beneficial manner.
-For instance, the Student Exchange Programme with La Trobe University in Australia has been implementing successfully for the past couple of years.
+The Faculty of Management and Finance works closely with the International Unit of the University of Colombo and strives to build on these relationships in a mutually beneficial manner.
+For instance, the Student Exchange Programme with La Trobe University in Australia has been implemented successfully for the past couple of years.
 Further, students are benefited from exchange programmes with UNIMAS - Sarawak University (Malaysia) and University of Sothern Denmark (Denmark).
-In the recent years the University of Colombo has entered into MOUs with organizations such as Brandix (Pvt) Ltd., and professional bodies such as Association of Chartered Certified Accountants (ACCA) which are expected to bring in benefits to the students and staff of the faculty.
+In the recent years the University of Colombo has entered into MOUs with organizations such as Brandix (Pvt) Ltd., and professional bodies such as Association of Chartered Certified Accountants (ACCA) which are expected to bring benefits to the students and staff of the Faculty.